PapiHack/document-templating-service/README.md

 ## Up & Running with Docker Compose

-If you are lazy like me 😄, you can setup the project by just running the following command :
+If you are lazy like me 😄, you can setup the project by just running the following commands :

         docker-compose up -d